 - Lowering barriers to legitimate domestic and international business and leisure travel helps promote trade and investment.

-- Comprehensive assistance to U.S. workers injured by changing technology and trade trends helps smooth market economies.
+- Transition assistance to U.S. workers injured by changing technology, regulatory and trade trends helps smooth market economies.

 1.2.4 Tax and Regulation